-Kenya Annual Tourism Report indicates new hope
+Kenya Annual Tourism Report Indicates New Hope

 Following a difficult end to 2020, global tourism suffered setbacks in the year 2021 as countries tightened travel restrictions in response to new virus outbreaks.

 The Hon.
 Najib Balala never gave up.
-Awarded the title of a Tourism Hero by the World Tourism Network, he did what a true leader would do – not to abandon ship.
+Awarded the title of a Tourism Hero by the World Tourism Network, he did what a true leader would do – he did not abandon ship.

-Even in times, the travel and tourism industry came to a halt due to the spread of the COVID-19 pandemic, Balala was seen as a symbol of inspiration in Africa and beyond.
+In times of crisis, the travel and tourism industry came to a halt due to the spread of the COVID-19 pandemic, and Balala was seen as a symbol of inspiration in Africa and beyond.

-With a growing indication of hope, a new potential market, Kenya’s just-released 2021 report on the State of the Travel and Tourism industry in this East African country banks on new opportunities and steadily growing arrival numbers.
+With a growing indication of hope and a new potential market, Kenya’s just-released 2021 report on the State of the Travel and Tourism industry in this East African country banks on new opportunities and steadily growing arrival numbers.

 Europe saw an 8% decline compared to 2020, which is 69% below 2019.
 In Asia and the Pacific, arrivals were 95% below 2019 levels as many destinations remained closed to non-essential travel.
 Africa and the Middle East recorded 77% and 82% drops respectively compared to 2019.